Texas Nurse Loses Job After Apparently Posting About Patient In Anti-Vaxxer Group

 "We take these matters very seriously as the privacy and well-being of our patients is always a top priority," hospital spokeswoman Veronika Javor-Romeis tells NPR.
 "After an internal investigation, this individual is no longer with the organization."

-She also confirmed that the hospital is treating a measles patient, and that the hospital will be assessing the risk posed to other children who may have come in contact with the patient.
+She also confirmed that the hospital is treating a measles patient and that the hospital will be assessing the risk posed to other children who may have come in contact with the patient.

-"This is a highly-contagious, vaccine-preventable infection," Javor-Romeis said.
+"This is a highly contagious, vaccine-preventable infection," Javor-Romeis said.
 "We know vaccination is the best protection against measles."

 The measles vaccine is extremely effective.
 But to prevent outbreaks and protect those who are not vaccinated, a high enough percentage of the population must be vaccinated to create "herd immunity."